wmcdonald404/wmcdonald404.github.io/_recipes/2024-10-21-pork-rillettes.md

 12. After a week, scrape off the fat to reveal the meat.
 Eat with short lengths of split baguette - toasted or grilled - and with a pot of crisp cornichons close at hand.

 ## Notes

+### Storage
 Worth doubling up batches if you have enough Kilner/Mason jars.
 They should keep well for more than a few weeks if the jars are well sterilized, well packed and covered with a layer of fat.

+### FODMAP adjustment
+If you were trying to make this FODMAP-friendly, leave out the garlic, or cook a batch with and a batch without.

+You can still eat with cornichons but serve on something like lettuce or chicory leaves instead of bread.

 ## References
 - [Pork Rillettes](https://web.archive.org/web/20210506102726/http://www.simonhopkinson.tv/recipe/33/pork-rillettes.aspx)